 Dear Early Childhood Educators,

-Expanding on our offerings from last year, the theme for this year is Your Time.
+The theme once again is Your Time.
 Your Way.
 Press Play.
 (Virtual Edition).
-We will be offering pre-recorded sessions that will be available to participants throughout the month of April.
-Our goal is to provide access to high-quality professional development sessions that you can access at a time and place convenient for you AND offer this at a significantly reduced rate of $59.
+We will be offering pre-recorded sessions that will be available to participants from April 7-May 7.
+Our goal is to provide access to high-quality professional development sessions that you can access at a time and place convenient for you AND offer this at an affordable rate of $79.
 We are also working with the Registry so that we can offer registry credit for sessions.
 We hope you will join us for the amazing professional development opportunities at this year’s conference.

-As you check out the conference website you will notice a remarkable line up of speakers and topics.
-We are thrilled to announce that in addition to a wide variety of pre-recorded sessions, we will also have some “live” synchronous sessions for the chance to engage with some incredible speakers and each other.
+As you check out the conference website in the upcoming weeks you will notice a remarkable line up of speakers and topics.
+We are thrilled to announce that in addition to a wide variety of pre-recorded sessions, we will also have several “live” synchronous sessions for the chance to engage with some incredible speakers and each other.
 We will continue to post the line up as it is updated and can’t wait for you to check it out!

 That’s just a sneak peak of some of the awesome things happening this year.
 Please check back on this website for updates along with our Facebook page.
 So, grab some popcorn or a cup of tea and join us to watch sessions when it works for YOU!